 - Are 65 years of age or older

 - Have a high-risk condition that includes:

 - chronic lung disease or moderate to severe asthma

 - heart disease with complications

 - compromised immune system

-- severe obesity body mass index of 40 or higher - other underlying medical conditions, particularly if not well controlled, such as diabetes, renal failure or liver disease
+- severe obesity body mass index of 40 or higher

+- other underlying medical conditions, particularly if not well controlled, such as diabetes, renal failure or liver disease

-More information on who is at higher risk for severe illness due to COVID-19 is available from the \underline{CDC} and \underline{NCDHHS} .
+More information on who is at higher risk for severe illness due to COVID-19 is available from the CDC and NCDHHS.

-- Systematically review all current plans (e.g., Individual Healthcare Plans, Individualized Education Plans or 504 plans) for accommodating students with special healthcare needs and update their care plans as needed to decrease their risk for exposure to COVID-19. - ☐ Create a process for students/families and staff to self-identify as high risk for severe illness due to COVID-19 and have a plan in place to address requests for alternative learning arrangements or work re-assignments.
+- Systematically review all current plans (e.g., Individual Healthcare Plans, Individualized Education Plans or 504 plans) for accommodating students with special healthcare needs and update their care plans as needed to decrease their risk for exposure to COVID-19. - ☐ Create a process for students and/or their families, teachers, and staff to self-identify as high-risk from COVID-19 and have a plan in place to address requests for alternative learning arrangements or work re-assignments. - ☐ Implement remote or other learning options for the subset of students whose families decide the student needs to remain at home because the student and/or their family member(s) are at high-risk from COVID-19.